biocore/qiime/doc/scripts/add_taxa.rst

 **Output:**

-The result of this script is written to stdout.
+The result of this script is written to stdout, or optionally to the specified file.

 **Example:**